 - 5. Press Trans Rate and use the Trans Rate knob to set the independent key transition rate. - 6.
-Toggle Transparency to On and use the Transp. knob to adjust the transparency of the key from opaque (0%) to fully transparent (100%). - Toggle Additive to temporarily override the shaped/unshaped key settings for the selected source. - On turn shaped keying on for the source. - Off turn unshaped keying on for the source.
+Toggle Transparency to On and use the Transp. knob to adjust the transparency of the key from opaque (0%) to fully transparent (100%). - 7.
+Toggle Additive to temporarily override the shaped/unshaped key settings for the selected source. - On turn shaped keying on for the source. - Off turn unshaped keying on for the source.

-Chroma Key
+UltraChrome 2 Chroma Key

-An UltraChromeTM Chroma Key is a key in which the hole is cut based on a color value, or hue, rather than a luminance value or alpha signal.
+An UltraChrome Chroma Key is a key in which the hole is cut based on a color value, or hue, rather than a luminance value or alpha signal.
 The color is removed and replaced with background video from another source.
+The default color is blue.